 The analog input channel is selected by writing to the MUXPOS bits in the MUXPOS register (ADC.MUXPOS).
-Any of the ADC input pins, GND, or temperature sensor, can be selected as single-ended input to the ADC.
+Any of the ADC input pins, GND, internal Voltage Reference (VREF), or temperature sensor, can be selected as single ended input to the ADC.
 The ADC is enabled by writing a '1' to the ADC ENABLE bit in the Control A register (ADC.CTRLA).
 Voltage reference and input channel selections will not go into effect before the ADC is enabled.
-The ADC does not consume power when the ENABLE bit in ADC.CTRLA is '0'.
+The ADC does not consume power when the ENABLE bit in ADC.CTRLA is zero.

-The ADC generates a 10-bit result that can be read from the Result Register (ADC.RES).
+The ADC generates a 10-bit result which can be read from the Result Register (ADC.RES).
 The result is presented right adjusted.

-Pin Name Туре Description

-AIN[11, 10, 7:0] Analog input Analog input to be converted
+Pin Name Туре Description AIN[7,6, 3:0] Analog input analog input to be converted

-VREFA Analog input Analog reference input